jinpein/kanban-mini-app/README.md

-# My Laravel Application
+# Kanban Mini App

 ## Description
-This is a Laravel application that serves as a skeleton for building web applications.
+This is a Laravel-based Kanban application with a Vue.js frontend.
+It allows users to manage tasks across multiple columns, assign users to tasks, and track task history.

 ## Installation

+### Backend Setup
 1. Clone the repository:
    ```bash
    git clone <repository-url>